 - My own framework: a reactive publishing framework, filesystem-based with support for Markdown, nested hierarchies, and instant content rebuilding.

-- Content is created in Joplin, then exported as Markdown to a folder in my computer.
-The folder is then synced automatically to the server using SyncThings and then PardallMarkdown immediatelly publish the changes to the website.
-Magic.
+- Content is created in Joplin or Obsidian, which is just a folder in my computer (with Markdown files and media like images).
+The folder is then pushed to a Git repository and then PardallMarkdown automatically pulls from the repository and publish the changes to the website.

 - You can build the same website, check the demo repository.

 - The template is a basic Bootstrap template, I didn’t want to spend a lot of time with HTML and CSS (maybe one day I’ll create a better template).

 I love the TLD

 .xyz.
 And it’s the perfect choice for a site that is named after my nickname “Pardall”.

 - XYZ because I shoot at all directions in terms of projects and for what I learn, sometimes in a single direction, sometimes in another, sometimes all of them at once, and that I can quickly learn and make anything I want, due to my savantism.

 - XYZ because I change direction and focus (almost) all the time.